-We sat down with Rain, Regional Vice President of Sales (ASEAN and Hong Kong) at Elastic, to learn how she has built a career she loves.
+We sat down with Rain, Area Vice President, ASEAN and Greater China at Elastic, to learn how she has built a career she loves.
 Read on to learn about how she grew her career in tech sales and what advice she has for others looking to do the same.

 Launching a career in tech sales